-Previously, the experience on Streamlabs OBS for Facebook Gaming has been focused exclusively on gaming.
+Previously, the experience on Streamlabs Desktop for Facebook Gaming has been focused exclusively on gaming.
 When you go live, we asked you to pick a game, and you had to choose a specific page to go live to.
 If you didn’t have a gaming page, you were asked to create one.
 We’ve listened to the feedback from our streamers, and our new integration will expand our user experience so that a broader community of Facebook users can feel like they can live stream too.

 - Users can now go live to their timelines, the groups they are a part of, or pages they manage.
 Previously we only supported pages.

-- You can now schedule events directly within Streamlabs OBS.
+- You can now schedule events directly within Streamlabs Desktop.
 We provide a dropdown to select the page, group, or timeline, and then you can schedule the event.
 A new post will automatically be sent to your page to let your viewers know a scheduled event is taking place.